Vietnamese National Football Super Cup

 Vietnamese National Football Super Cup (Siêu cúp bóng đá Việt Nam), also called the Thaco National Football Super Cup due to sponsorship reasons, is Vietnamese football's annual match contested between the champions of the previous V.League 1 season and the holders of the Vietnamese Cup.
 If the V.League 1 champions also won the Vietnamese Cup, then the league runners-up provide the opposition.
+The fixture was first played in the 1998–99 season.

-The current holders are V.League 1 winners Hanoi FC, who defeated runner-ups Hải Phòng 2–0 in the 2022 match.
+The current holders are Vietnamese Cup winners Cong An Hanoi, who defeated runner-ups Thep Xanh Nam Dinh 3–2 in the 2025 fixture.